Three Mornings on Dorp Street: A Slow Love Letter to Stellenbosch

 The Second Morning

-I walked from Dorp Street to Jonkershoek Nature Reserve — a mountain valley with fynbos vegetation, waterfalls, and hiking trails right behind Stellenbosch.
+Walk from Dorp Street to Jonkershoek Nature Reserve — a mountain valley with fynbos vegetation, waterfalls, and hiking trails right behind Stellenbosch.
 Entry R55 (~$3).
 The Panorama Trail (9km, 3-4 hours) follows the valley with mountain and vineyard views.
 The Swartboskloof Trail (6km) passes through indigenous forest and swimming pools.

-I was back in Stellenbosch by noon, showered and at Overture by 12:30 for lunch.
+Back in Stellenbosch by noon, showered and at Overture by 12:30 for lunch.
 Chef Bertus Basson's seasonal South African menu is one of the best in the Winelands — winter dishes might include slow-braised lamb neck with root vegetables, paired with a Stellenbosch Syrah.
 Mains R180-280.

 The Food